Essential tremor is a progressive neurological disorder and the most common of the movement disorders.

 In the cases of dystonia and dyskinesia, other treatments such as injections of botulinum toxin may be the most desirable therapy.
 The drug weakens certain muscles and lasts several months.

-Therapies may be necessary to help patients with language and movement.
+Therapies may be necessary to help essential tremor patients with language and movement.

 Research of Movement Disorders

-Research aimed at finding the sources of movement disorders and improved treatments and therapies fall into many categories.
+Research aimed at finding the sources of movement disorders, such as essential tremor, and improved treatments and therapies fall into many categories.

 One method under investigation includes fetal cell transplants to reconstitute damaged pathways.